salemhilal/Viewr/README.md

 If you notice any bugs, or if you have any feedback or feature requests, please feel free to [contact me][2]!

-Thanks a ton to [Sandra Chen][3] for letting me use her awesome photos to make Fittr look good.
+Thanks a ton to [Sandra Chen][3] for letting me use her awesome photos to make Viewr look good.